 Amy previously spent 10 years as deputy general counsel, where she helped shape and guide Duke Energy’s regulatory strategic planning in Ohio and Kentucky.
 She was also responsible for advancing the company’s rate and regulatory initiatives before the Kentucky Public Service Commission and Public Utilities Commission of Ohio.
 Amy joined Cinergy, a predecessor to Duke Energy, in 2003 as an associate general counsel focused on litigation.

-Amy serves on the boards of directors of the Cincinnati USA Regional Chamber, Kentucky Chamber of Commerce, Northern Kentucky Regional Alliance, Port of Greater Cincinnati Development Authority, Mt.
-Auburn Community Development Corp. and REDI Cincinnati, the region’s economic development initiative.
-She is also a member of the Ohio Business Roundtable, the Cincinnati Business Committee and the board of managers of the Cincinnati Center City Development Corp.
-Amy is a past board member of the Cincinnati USA Convention & Visitors Bureau, Cintrifuse, Red Bike, Accountability and Credibility Together and the Cincinnati Youth Collaborative, and was a member of the steering committee for the Greater Cincinnati Minority Counsel Program.
+Amy serves on the boards of directors of 1NKY Alliance, Kentucky Chamber of Commerce, Mt.
+Auburn Community Development Corp. and Port of Greater Cincinnati Development Authority.
+In addition to serving on the boards of directors, Amy is also on the executive committees of the Cincinnati Center City Development Corp., Cincinnati USA Regional Chamber and REDI Cincinnati, the region’s economic development initiative.
+She is a member of the Cincinnati Business Committee, the Cincinnati Futures Commission and the Ohio Business Roundtable.
+Amy is a past board member of Accountability and Credibility Together, Cintrifuse, the Cincinnati USA Convention & Visitors Bureau, the Cincinnati Youth Collaborative, and Red Bike, and she was a member of the steering committee for the Greater Cincinnati Minority Counsel Program.
 She is a graduate of the Cincinnati USA Regional Chamber’s WE Lead program and, in 2015, was inducted into the Hall of Fame of Duke Energy’s Business Women’s Network employee resource group in Cincinnati.
 Amy was one of eight women honored with the YWCA Greater Cincinnati’s 2021 Career Women of Achievement award.

 A native of northern Michigan, Amy earned a bachelor’s degree in economics and management from Albion College in Michigan and a law degree from Wake Forest University in Winston-Salem, N.C.
-She and her husband, Keith, have lived in Cincinnati for more than 25 years.
+She and her husband, Keith, have lived in Cincinnati for 30 years.